Youth In Philanthropy

 - College Visitation

 Commitments (Latino Family Fund and School:)

-- LFF will provide three-year grant to a school selected to participate in the program; $500 each year.
+- LFF will provide (3) year grants to each school in the program; $500 each grant per year.

 - LFF will fund and participate in the Parent/Student Orientation Dinner.

 - LFF Mentors will plan, attend and facilitate YIP meetings (Mentors are asked to participate a minimum of 10 hours per school.)

 - LFF Mentors will assist in soliciting non-profit grant applications.

 - LFF Mentors will arrange for guest speakers.

 - LFF Mentors will participate in all program activities as needed.